 Google Adsense is one of the easiest ways to make money online.
-However, getting banned from Adsense happens too quick for many reasons.
-In this post, you will learn the 8 Tips to Stop your Adsense Account from getting banned.
+However, getting banned from Adsense happens too quickly for many reasons.
+In this post, you will learn the 8 Tips to Stop Adsense Ban.

 Using AdSense ads on a blog, right?

 Okay, the first step to take care of AdSense is: